leadcitycoding/python-for-web-dev/pages/internal/class-c1.md

         > Remember that most times.
 The solution you are looking for is simply a Google search away.

+## Assignment - Class 2

+Build on the project created in Class 1:

+-   Push your project to a repository on GitHub.
+-   Deploy the website to [Netlify](https://www.netlify.com/).

+## Preparation for Class 3

+-   Watch `Learn Python 3 from scratch to become a developer in demand` to understand how Python works as a language, and write down some questions to ask the instructor ahead of the next class.
 -   Watch `Python Django Web Framework - Full Course for Beginners` from the tutorials shared.
 It will help you get familiar with Django/Python concepts ahead of the next class.
-    -   Watch `Learn Python 3 from scratch to become a developer in demand` to understand how Python works as a language, and write down some questions to ask the instructor ahead of the next class.